MicrosoftDocs/Hololens/hololens/security-limiting-password-use.md

 For more information on using WebAuthn with applications and/or SDKs, go to [WebAuthn APIs for password-less authentication on Windows 10](https://docs.microsoft.com/windows/security/identity-protection/hello-for-business/webauthnapis).

-## Local account
+## Local accounts

-Single local account can be configured for offline mode deployments.
+A single local account can be configured for offline mode deployments.
 Local accounts are not enabled by default and must be configured during device provisioning.
-Local Accounts do not support alternate authentication methods and must sign in using a password.
-Local accounts don’t support [Windows Hello for Business](https://docs.microsoft.com/windows/security/identity-protection/hello-for-business/hello-overview) or [Windows Hello](https://docs.microsoft.com/windows-hardware/design/device-experiences/windows-hello) features.
+They must sign-in using a password and do not support alternate authentication methods (such as [Windows Hello for Business](https://docs.microsoft.com/windows/security/identity-protection/hello-for-business/hello-overview) or [Windows Hello](https://docs.microsoft.com/windows-hardware/design/device-experiences/windows-hello)).

 More details on HoloLens user accounts can be found on [HoloLens Identity](https://docs.microsoft.com/hololens/hololens-identity).